dmugtasimov/pascal_triangle/pascal_triangle/article/index.rst

 .. include:: limitation_test.rst

-As seen from the table there are several thresholds of triangle height limitations:
+As seen from the table there are several thresholds of triangle height limitation:

-* 34 is a height limit for all algorithms that use unsigned 32-bit integers for calculation.
+* 34 is a height limit for all algorithms that use unsigned 32-bit integers to store resulting lines.
-* 67 is a height limit for all algorithms that use unsigned 64-bit integers for calculation.
+* 67 is a height limit for all algorithms that use unsigned 64-bit integers to store resulting lines.
-* Just below 1000 is a height limit for all recursive algorithms in Python since the default recursion limit in python is 1000 frames.
+* A just below 1000 height limit is valid for all recursive algorithms in Python since the default recursion limit in python is 1000 frames.
-* The other implementations are virtually limited by the time required for calculation once it exceeds 1 second.
+* The other implementations are virtually limited by the time required for calculation (1 second).

-From practical point of view limit of 34 and 67 height makes corresponding algorithms useless since lines Pascal's Triangle of 67 height can be precomputed and stored in memory with any other even slow algorithms.
-It would take only (height + 2) * (height + 1) / 2 = (67 + 2) * (67 + 1) / 2 * 8 = 18768 bytes.
+From practical point of view limit of 34 and 67 height makes corresponding algorithms useless since lines Pascal's Triangle of 67 height can be precomputed and stored in memory with any other algorithm.
+It would take just (height + 2) * (height + 1) / 2 * 8 = (67 + 2) * (67 + 1) / 2 * 8 = 18 768 bytes for 64-bit implementation.

-So all optimizations that were made for original implementation have only scientific interest.
+So all optimizations that are limited by 64-height make only scientific interest.

 Another conclusion from limitation test is that we can only compare implementations for particular heights.
-Performance of all implementations can be benchmarked for 34 height and there should be a benchmark for 67 height group, 1000 height group and over 1000 height group.
+There will be 4 benchmarks of different heights: 34, 67, 900, 3000.

 Performance
 ~~~~~~~~~~~

 CPython
 ```````

+- The best implementation is Assembler x86 implementation
+- Non-recursive implementations do better than recursive implementations
+- Cython implementations do better than Python implementations
+- C implementations do better than Cython implementations
+- Assembler x86 implementation does better than C implementations
+- Best implementation is about 100 times faster than the original implementation
+- Best C implementation is about 50 times faster than the original implementation
+- Best Cython implementation is about 90% faster than the original implementation
+- Best Python implementation is about 40% faster than the original implementation
+- `PyPascalTriangleNonRecursive`_, `PyPascalTriangleNonRecursiveLessCLike`_ and `PyPascalTriangleNonRecursiveCLikeImproved`_ are three best Python implementations
+- Cython implementation that used C type is not the best Cython implementation
+- 32-bit vs 64-bit integers do not make notable difference
+- Sometimes more optimized Python implementation can do better than less optimized Cython implementation
+- Some "optimizations" lead to up to 30% performance loss

 .. include:: cpython_performance_test_34.rst
 .. include:: cpython_performance_test_67.rst